mbrandonw/presentations/2017-10-31-server-side-swift-from-scratch/server-side-switch-from-scratch.md

 }
 ```

-^ And the amazing thing I'm here to tell you is that it's possible to accomplish all of the goals, even with types like in Swift.
-I think a lot of people would assume that in order to get all of those neat features that rails has we would need a dynamic language and give up some of our compile type safety.

 ^ Here we have a first class type, an enum, to describe all of the routes and their data that we want to recognize.

 ^ We have a `root` route for just going to domain _slash_